Micro-generation is the production of electricity on a small scale, using

 infrastructure as these costs are shared by all customers in the distribution

 company’s service area.
-This is monitored by the Alberta Utilities Commission to
+This is monitored by the AUC to

 ensure costs passed on to the customers are fair.